flipz357/smatchpp/README.md

 # SMATCH++

+The package targets standardized evaluation of graph parsers with Smatch (a structural matching algorithm for network alignment).
+While it is oriented at standardized (A)MR evaluation it also allows processing of many other kinds of graph structures and operations on graphs such as sub-graph extraction or graph compression for faster metric computation.
+A short overview:

+- Standardized graph reading
+- Different alignment solvers including optimal ILP alignment
+- Evaluation scoring with bootstrap confidence intervals, micro and macro averages
-Contains standardized and optimal Smatch scoring and subgraph extraction and scoring for spatial, temporal, causal, and more AMR aspects.
+- AMR-targeted subgraph extraction and extended scoring for spatial, temporal, causal, and more meaning aspects

+Jump directly to [easy and standardized parser evaluation](#basic-eval) or (new) [pip install](#pip-install) to use smatch++ and its options simply from within your python program.
+The following text also gives an overview over some options of Smatch++.

 ## Requirements

-Code written for python (3).
 For the most basic version, there shouldn't be a need to install additional modules.
 However, when using ilp optimal solving and bootstrapping, we require

 ```
 mip (tested: 1.13.0)